saiyerniakhil/chrome-background-changer/README.md

 # chrome-background-changer
-A Chrome extension to change the color of any website in Google Chrome.
+A Chrome extension to change the background color of any website in Google Chrome.